Online Therapy for Eating Disorders, Obsessive Compulsive Disorder + Anxiety

 We specialize in treating Eating Disorders, Body Image, Anxiety, Trauma and Obsessive Compulsive Disorder.
 We often work with relational concerns, body dysmorphic disorder and mood disorders as well.
 We have extensive professional training as well as lived experience.
-We know what it's like to be scared of recovery, yet desperately needing relief.
-We take a client centered approach to help you reach your goals in healing.
-Our own experiences sparked our passion in helping others find this same healing.
+We know what it's like to be scared of recovery, yet desperately yearning for relief.
+We take a compassionate yet firm approach to help you reach your goals in healing.
 Our clients take comfort knowing they can come to us, judgement free, and talk with a therapist who has been there.

 Social justice is an integral part of our work and we operate from a Health at Every Size lens.
-We identify as anti-oppression and intersectional therapists, which means we strive to affirm and warmly welcome your intersecting identities, which include sexual orientation, gender identity, ethnicity, race, ability, and class.
-Being an anti-oppression therapist also means we do everything we can to protect you from harmful carceral systems of oppression.
+We identify as intersectional therapists, which means we strive to affirm and warmly welcome your intersecting identities, which include sexual orientation, gender identity, ethnicity, race, ability, and class.
 Our advocacy does not end in the therapy room, Allyson offers a variety of educational trainings multiple times a year.

 Allyson has several cost friendly courses on Eating Disorder Recovery and The Mixed Race Experience if you are looking for more than therapy.
 Allyson also offer consultation to providers and many free resources Instagram @bodyjustice.therapist and podcast Body Justice on Apple and Spotify.